kwanghoon/rpccalculi/README.md

 # Implementation of a Theory of RPC calculi

-0. A running example on a prototype evaluator (not using HTTP)
+0. A running example on a prototype compiler
    - Run com.example.rpc.Main

 ```